 - Housing is provided on a first-come, first-served basis, so submit your deposit and paperwork to the University as soon as you know that you will be attending Georgian Court University and plan on living here.

 - The Office of Residence Life will notify you in mid-July of your room assignment and roommate's information.
 Take this opportunity to get to know your roommate before the year starts!
-Talk to her about what to bring to make your room into your new home away from home.
+Talk to him/her about what to bring to make your room into your new home away from home.
 Not sure how to start the conversation?
 Here are some points to consider when getting to know your new roommate.
 You do not need to discuss all of these items before moving in, but you should be thinking about them as you are getting ready to live with this new person.